vickmuir/vpc-on-classic-block-storage/block_storage_is_troubleshoot.md

 ## Cannot retrieve a volume in a specified region
 {: #troubleshoot-topic-1}

-Information about a block storage volume or volumes could not be retrieved for a given region.
+Information about a block storage volume or volumes could not be retrieved for a region.
 {: tsSymptoms}

 Any of the following causes might apply: